Oktoberfest: 10 Things to Know About Germany’s Largest Festival

 Most places will only accept euros so do not count on using your cards at Oktoberfest.
 Some of the bigger tents are more credit card friendly, but it would be easiest to anticipate using cash during your time at The Wiesn.

 Make sure to bring some coins, as you will need them for tips and for the restrooms.
-Go prepared with plenty of euro so your focus can be on having fun.
+Go prepared with plenty of euros so your focus can be on having fun.

 6. Rides and Attractions